Trump to impose steep tariffs on steel, aluminum; stokes trade war fears

 Shares of U.S. domestic steel and aluminum makers rallied, but shares of companies ranging from auto makers to airplane makers fell on the potential impact of the higher costs they will have to pay for the metals.

-The announcement came after what one person with direct knowledge of the discussions described as a night of “chaos” in the White House due to frequent switching of positions in the administration.
+The announcement came after what one person with direct knowledge of the discussions described as a night of“chaos” in the White House due to frequent switching of positions in the administration.

 The tariffs were sharply criticized by some senior Republican lawmakers as well as industries ranging from autos to oil to construction equipment.
 A major concern is that U.S. farm exports could be hit hard in retaliation by steel-exporting countries.